PurpleShad0w/MonsterHunterStats/README.md

 - Maven

 ### Usage
-- Go to [that repository](https://github.com/LEGENDFF/mhw-Savecrypt), compile the library and leave the .jar file in the root folder of this repository
+- Go to [that repository](https://github.com/LEGENDFF/mhw-Savecrypt), compile the library and leave the .jar file in the res/lib folder of this repository.
-- Download the two following files and save them in the root folder : [SAVEDATA1000.bt](https://github.com/EnderHDMC/MHWISaveEditor/blob/master/res/mapping/SAVEDATA1000.bt) and [types.bt](https://github.com/EnderHDMC/MHWISaveEditor/blob/master/res/mapping/types.bt).
+- Download the two following files and save them in the res/mapping folder : [SAVEDATA1000.bt](https://github.com/EnderHDMC/MHWISaveEditor/blob/master/res/mapping/SAVEDATA1000.bt) and [types.bt](https://github.com/EnderHDMC/MHWISaveEditor/blob/master/res/mapping/types.bt).
 - Run the scripts in the following order : decryption, inventory and merge.
 - Contemplate !